 - Be honest about what support they can give you

-Generally the information you and your family provide will only be shared with those people/services that need to know and we ask your permission before sharing anything with them.
+The information you and your family provide will only be shared with those people/services that need to know, and we will ask your permission before sharing anything with them.

 - when there are concerns that a child/young person is at risk of, or is suffering abuse or neglect